flame-engine/flame/doc/effects.md

 ## Common for paint effects

-Flame provides an useful mixin that adds paint variables to your components.
+Flame provides an useful mixin called `HasPaint` that adds paint variables to your components.
+It adds a default `Paint` attribute to the class and an additional collection of paints in case your component requires more than a single `Paint`.
+In addition to those attributes, a few methods to make it easy to manipulate the paints will became available, for example `setOpacity`.

 This mixin is used by some of Flame's own components like `SpriteComponent`, `SpriteAnimationComponent`, but you can also use it on you any of your custom components.
 Any component that uses this mixin can have paint effects applied to it.

-By default all effects will animate the main paint of the component, that can be changed by passing a `paintId` to the effect contructor.
-This can be useful for when you have a component that have multiple paints, for example a component which has a foreground and background layer.
+By default, all effects will animate the main paint of the component.
+That can be changed by passing a `paintId` to the effect contructor.
+This can be useful for when you have a component that have multiple paints; for example a component which has a foreground and background layer.

 Below is a list of the available paint effects.